ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   --inputenc            string - Encoding type of input data.
 One of: {"protobuf", "json"}.
 Default: json.
   --datafieldenc        string - Encoding type of the data field, either "text" or "base64".
 Default: text.
+  --pin                 bool   - Pin this object when adding.
+  -q,           --quiet bool   - Write minimal output.

 DESCRIPTION

   'ipfs object put' is a plumbing command for storing DAG nodes.
   It reads from stdin, and the output is a base58 encoded multihash.

   Data should be in the format specified by the --inputenc flag.
   --inputenc may be one of the following:
   	* "protobuf"
   	* "json" (default)

   Examples:

   	$ echo '{ "Data": "abc" }' | ipfs object put

   This creates a node with the data 'abc' and no links.
 For an object with links, create a file named 'node.json' with the contents:

       {
           "Data": "another",
           "Links": [ {